 - Flat Stone Capital.
 This is a wordpress.com blog with exactly one entry.
 It was made on November 27, 2013 and says they’re eight months into the contract, so the transacton took place on or before March 27, 2013 — a good nine months before Flat Stone Capital LLC was registered with the state of Florida.

 - Flat Stone Capital online reference.
 This is a blogspot.com blog with exactly one entry.
 It was made on December 4, 2013, about three weeks before Flat Stone Capital LLC was registered with the state of Florida.

 - Flat Stone Capital Reference.
 This is a wordpress.com blog with exactly one entry.
 It was made on February 10, 2014.

 So Flat Stone Capital has nothing but positive reviews online — all of which are blog sites with exactly one blog entry which is a positive review for Flat Stone Capital.
-It’s a little confusing since many of the blog articles refer to Flat Stone Capital before it came into existence.
-It may be the case that those articles refer to a different company with the same name and in exactly the same business.
+At first it was confusing, since many of the blog articles refer to Flat Stone Capital before it came into existence.
+But then I realized all the blog articles were just fabrications so that anyone like me researching this company would find dozens of positive reviews.

 There are many other similarities between the two sites.

 Redfield Holdings’ regsitered address is 3050 Dyer Blvd, Kissimmee, FL, which is a UPS Store that offers mailbox services.
 Flat Stone Capital’s registered office is also a UPS Store.